Auditory Integration Training, AIT, Berard AIT

 Berard Auditory Integration Audio Test Protocol for Berard AIT Practitioners

-If a child is able to participate in this type of testing, this is the recommended Berard Audio Test Protocol to be followed.
+If a child or adult is able to participate in this type of testing, this is the recommended Berard Audio Test Protocol to be followed.
 Audiological testing is done for those Participants who can cooperate but is NOT REQUIRED in order to complete Berard AIT.

 • The Audio Test for Berard AIT should be administered in a quiet, but not soundproof room.
 (The door of a soundproof booth may be left open.)